Hialeah, Florida: History

 While Hialeah was once envisioned as a playground for the elite, Cuban exiles fleeing Fidel Castro's 1959 revolution, as well as World War II veterans and city planners, transformed the city into a working-class community.
 Hialeah historian Patricia Fernández-Kelly explained, "It became an affordable Eden."
 She further describes the city as "a place where different groups have left their imprint while trying to create a sample of what life should be like."
 Several waves of Cuban exiles, starting after the Cuban Revolution in 1959 and continuing through to the Freedom Flights from 1965 to 1973, the Mariel boatlift in 1980, and the Balseros or boat people of the late 1990s, created what at least one expert has considered the most economically successful immigrant enclave in U.S. history as Hialeah is the only American industrial city that continues to grow.

 From a population of 1,500 in 1925, Hialeah has grown faster than most of the 10 larger cities in the state of Florida since the 1960s and holds the rank of Florida's sixth-largest city, with more than 224,000 residents.
 The city is also one of the largest employers in Dade County.

 In January 2009, Forbes magazine listed Hialeah as one of the most "boring" cities in the United States; Forbes defined this by low media presence in the city.

 Geography

-The approximate coordinates for the City of Hialeah is located at (25.860474, –80.293971).

 According to the United States Census Bureau, the city has a total area of 19.7 sqmi.
 19.2 sqmi of it is land and 0.5 sqmi of it (2.53%) is water.